Academy Pro Wrestling - Ground Zero

 Connors did use his ring awareness and used the ring itself as a weapon to take control of the match and start giving a beat-down to Sanchez.
 Connors kept on top of Sanchez being very aggressive, but each time Connors attempted to go for the pin, he only managed to acquire a 2 count.
 Now with each time Connors got a 2 count, you could see that the frustration of not getting victory was slowly getting to him and it was allowing Sanchez at times to get some strikes in, to attempt a come-back but Connors was quick to cut him off.

-Eventually the frustration was getting to Connors, who then attempted to put an end to Sanchez with a Top Rope Superplex but the allowed Sanchez to quickly start fight back and send Connors crashing to the Canvas with a thud.
-At this point Sanchez decided to take a leap of faith and hit a Top Rope Flying Crossbody but didn’t get the job done as it only managed to get him a 2 count with his pinfall attempt.
+Eventually, the frustration was getting to Connors, who then attempted to put an end to Sanchez with a Top Rope Superplex but they allowed Sanchez to quickly start fighting back and send Connors crashing to the Canvas with a thud.
+At this point, Sanchez decided to take a leap of faith and hit a Top Rope Flying Crossbody but didn’t get the job done as it only managed to get him a 2 count with his pinfall attempt.

 The action then quickly started to get pacier which works to Sanchez’s odds, as he managed to hit a Russian Leg Sweep, which was followed up by another pinfall attempt that only got the count of 2.
 Frustration was slowly starting to affect Sanchez, who decided that it would be best to hit the Superkick to bring the match to an end.
 However, much to everyone’s shock, Connors managed to avoid it and hit his own Superkick and followed it up with a Modified Irish Curse Backbreaker.
 Everyone assumed that the match was over, but Sanchez kicked out at 2.